 - Get cash back on all purchases — twice.
-You’ll earn 2% cash back on all eligible purchases.
+You’ll earn 2% cash back on all eligible purchases: 1% when you buy and 1% as you pay back those purchases.
 That’s a pretty great incentive to be a responsible credit card user and pay off your balance on time each month.

 - No rotating categories.
-If you get a kick out of tracking rotating rewards categories to maximize rewards, a card such as Chase Freedom® might give you better bang for your buck.
-But if you want simple, flat-rate rewards on the stuff you buy every day, Citi® Double Cash Card gives you that flexibility.
+If you want simple, flat-rate rewards on the stuff you buy every day, Citi® Double Cash Card gives you that flexibility.

-- 0% introductory APR on balance transfers for 18 months.
+- Introductory 0% APR on balance transfers for 18 months.
 If you want to transfer a balance, Citi® Double Cash Card gives you an extra six months of 0% interest over Barclaycard Arrival Plus® World Elite Mastercard®.
-Note that you’ll need to complete all balance transfers within four months of opening your card to qualify for the 0% introductory APR, and you’ll still have to pay a balance transfer fee of either $5 or 3% of each transfer — whichever is greater.
-Plus, keep in mind that the balance transfer variable APR will be 15.74% - 25.74% after the 18 months are up.
+Note that you’ll need to complete all balance transfers within four months of opening your card to qualify for the 0% introductory APR, and you’ll still have to pay a balance transfer fee of 3% (minimum $5).
+Plus, keep in mind that the balance transfer variable APR will be 13.99% – 23.99% after the 18 months are up.